Skip to main content

 Major Trails And Attractions

 The park offers a network of hiking trails through Atlantic Forest and restinga vegetation, ranging from short, accessible walks to more demanding full-day hikes in the forest interior.
-The park is renowned among bird watchers in Florianópolis as one of the best urban birding locations in southern Brazil.
+The park is well regarded among bird watchers in Florianópolis as one of the best urban birding locations in southern Brazil.
 The Rio Vermelho and associated freshwater habitats provide wetland observation opportunities.
 The park has a native plant nursery that produces seedlings for reforestation programs in Santa Catarina.
 Weekend events including guided nature walks, photography workshops, and environmental education programs are regularly organized by park staff and local NGOs.

 Visitor Facilities And Travel

 Rio Vermelho State Park is located approximately 20 kilometers from central Florianópolis and is accessible by public bus routes serving the northern neighborhoods of the island.
 The park entrance has a visitor reception area, interpretive panels, picnic facilities, and a playground.
 Parking is available for private vehicles.
 Guided walks are organized by park staff and qualified nature guides.
 Given its location within the state capital, the park is one of the most visited protected areas in Santa Catarina, receiving tens of thousands of visitors annually.
-Opening hours are seasonal and visitors are advised to check current times with the state environmental agency (IMA).
+Opening hours are seasonal and visitors are advised to check current times with IMA.
+[1]

 Conservation And Sustainability